When will the Chromecast 4 be released?

 Wi-Fi 6 compatibility

 Another obvious area where the Chromecast could be brought up to date is with Wi-Fi connectivity.
 The Chromecast 3 currently has 802.11ac (Wi-Fi 5) capabilities, so it shouldn’t be beyond the realms of fantasy to see this stepped up to the newer and more powerful 802.11ax or Wi-Fi 6.

-For more details on why this would be a good thing, read What is Wi-Fi 6?
+For more details on why this would be a good thing, read our guide to Wi-Fi 6.

 Google Stadia compatibility